codeandtheory/YComponentBrowser/README.md

 ### Sample code to display built-in components

-A user can use built-in components like Iconography Category, Font Category, and Color Category to display icons, fonts, and colors respectively.
+A user can use built-in components like Icon Category, Font Category, and Color Category to display icons, fonts, and colors respectively.

-For example, a user can create an iconography category as follows:
+For example, a user can create an icon category as follows:

  ```
- enum IconographySample {
+ enum IconSample {
-    static var media: IconographyCategory {
+    static var media: IconCategory {
-        IconographyCategory(
+        IconCategory(
             name: "Media",
             models: [
                 .init(